 Obviously, we can’t talk about any hot liquid served in a cup in London without saying a few words about tea.

-The first thing to be learned, is that tea is a world of its own, like wine is.
+The first thing to be learned is that tea is a world of its own like wine is.

-There are levels of quality to tea which indicate what leaves were used in its making.
+There are levels of quality to tea that indicate what leaves were used in its making.
 The leaves which are more “virgin” I would say, or less “abused,” make the finest kind.
 Surprisingly, tea is made from just one kind of tree found in Asia and all the different varieties of herbal tea sold today actually refer to infusions of fruit or herbs made without the tea plant itself.

 Frankly, you can find quality tea just about anywhere in London.
-Tea houses, tea boutiques, and market tea stands all offer a huge variety, with each and every bag traced to a distant place in Asia like Tibet, Russia, India or China.
+Tea houses, tea boutiques, and market tea stand all offer a huge variety, with each and every bag traced to a distant place in Asia like Tibet, Russia, India or China.

 The backdoor to Tea Wonderland

 With my little sister craving a peanut-butter hot chocolate, we set out on an expedition to make her wish come true.
 This urban journey let us to find a gem called Whittard.
 Named after its founder, Whittard was founded by an Englishman who sold quality tea, cocoa, and coffee back in 1886.
 What started as a small store in Chelsea became a huge success throughout England.
 Visiting a Whittard store or its café is an extremely aromatic and sensual experience.
 You can taste tea varieties in so many different and strong flavors that will push your sense to their limits.

 After some deliberation and way too many tea tastings, we decided to bring home a classic rocky road cocoa box and headed out with our hands occupied with a crème brulè hot chocolate plus extra whipped cream.
 Mission complete!